next-adv/angular-core/README.md

 If your developments in the library are terminated and **you want to publish them to NPM**

 1. Version your software by using `npm version patch|minor|major`.
 This will create a *tag* in your git repo
+2. Push as usual
-2. Run `npm publish`
+3. Run `npm publish` to upload the library in the company npm registry.
-3. Run your install and build task as usual
+4. Run your install and build task as usual
-4. Enjoy
+5. Enjoy

 ## Code scaffolding